Use the following guidelines to determine the appropriate property type.

 The luxury auto limits to the depreciation allowed for the current year are not applied to assets that are coded "Listed property (vehicle)" on the Vehicle/Listed tab.

-Note: For more information, see the IRS Form 4562 Instructions.
+Note: For details, see the IRS Form 4562 information.